Thalidomide is a type of targeted cancer drug. It is also known as Thalidomide Celgene. It is a treatment for myeloma and myelofibrosis.

 - stops cancer cells developing by stopping cancer cells from dividing and growing

-- stops cancers making their own blood vessels, that they need to be able to grow
+- stops cancers making their own blood vessels which they need to be able to grow

 - stimulates some of the immune system cells to attack myeloma cells